2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Progress Thus Far

 Dr. Rimm’s lab has demonstrated that an inexpensive test that measures the presence of a proliferation marker called Ki67 in tumor biopsies can identify which patients need chemotherapy, sparing those who do not the added side effects and cost of unnecessary treatment.
 While the potential of Ki67 as a tumor marker has been unclear, Dr. Rimm’s efforts to standardize the test may make it comparable to the Oncotype DX test at less than one-tenth of the cost.
-His lab has used novel methods to assess the immune system status (TIL score) in breast cancer biopsy specimens to better determine which patients will benefit from immunotherapy and forgo chemotherapy.
-Antibody drug conjugate (ADC), T-DXd, has been approved in the metastatic setting for HER2-positive patients including those designated as HER2-low.
-Current tools for determining HER2 levels are not sensitive enough to detect low levels of HER2 protein that may be recognized by T-DXd.
-For that reason, Dr. Rimm developed a new assay for accurate assessment of low HER2 protein levels.
+His lab has also used novel methods to assess tumor infiltrating lymphocytes (TILs), a measure of the immune system status in breast cancer biopsy specimens to better determine which patients will benefit from immunotherapy and forgo chemotherapy.
+Most recently, Dr. Rimm developed a new assay for accurate assessment of low HER2 protein levels to match patients with the new antibody drug conjugate (ADC), T-DXd, which has been approved in the metastatic setting for HER2-positive patients including those designated as HER2-low.,.
+Similar studies are underway to develop a quantitative diagnostic test to assess which patients will benefit from sacituzumab govitecan, an ADC that is approved for the treatment of metastatic TNBC.

 What’s next

-Dr. Rimm will continue to work toward optimizing Ki67 for wider use in the clinic to determine which patients can avoid chemotherapy and validate an updated algorithm he has developed for automated TIL assessment.
+Dr. Rimm will continue developing objective methods for assessing tumor infiltrating lymphocytes (TILs) which can indicate the likelihood of response to therapy in triple-negative breast cancer (TNBC).
+His team is looking at AI-based computational approaches to best capture the prognostic value of TILs.
+Dr. Rimm hopes that this tool can ultimately help to determine which patients with TNBC could forego chemotherapy.
 The Rimm lab will also continue to refine the assay for HER2-low detection, explore the biology of the HER2-low subtype, and conduct digital spatial profiling to distinguish the characteristics of high, low, and zero HER2 levels.
-Similar studies are underway to develop a quantitative diagnostic test to assess which patients will benefit from Sacituzumab Govitecan, an ADC that is approved for the treatment of metastatic triple-negative breast cancer.
-Dr. Rimm will employ several of the analytic tools in the chemistry toolbox to develop more accurate methods to personalize treatment and determine who should receive these new drugs for metastatic breast cancer and in which order they should receive them.
+Using several of the analytic tools in the chemistry toolbox His team hopes to develop more accurate methods to personalize treatment and determine who should receive which drugs and in which order.

 Biography